scazan/DS1MatrixMixer/README.md

-# DS1MatrixMixer
+# LividDS1
-An Ndef-oriented matrix mixer class for SC 3.7 using the Livid DS1 with a built-in EQ mode, mute, and master fader.
+An Ndef-oriented controller class for SC 3.7 using the Livid DS1 with a built-in EQ mode, mute, master fader, and matrix-mixer.

 ### Using the class: